Heading down the Lean path for five consecutive years of profitability

 Although Superior Tube had a few international customers, Jost notes that “we had no proactive game in export.”
 To better position the company for a possible sale, Jost recognized the importance of developing an export capability.
 He and three other Superior managers are now participating in ExporTech, a program presented by

 DVIRC in partnership with the U.S. Export Assistance Center of the U.S. Department of Commerce.
 ExporTech is a group program that assists companies to develop a simple, actionable international growth plan, with the support of a coach and through connections with international business experts.

 Superior Tube has taken advantage of the DVIRC CEO Forum to support staff development.
 A selective, small group of leaders from a variety of manufacturing companies meet monthly to share challenges, solutions and ideas.
-“The very idea of sharing across companies and industry boundaries is the real key to the value of the forums, “Jost says.
-“It gets you out of thinking about just your own company.”

 Looking back, Tony Jost recalls that like most companies, “when you begin the Lean and continuous improvement journey, you’re swimming upstream against the status quo.
 It’s a big deal.
 But when you gain momentum, the tide starts moving in a positive direction.
 We’ve reached that point.”

 From a company on the brink of closing, Superior Tube has evolved to a company that is making money and positioning itself as a viable investment opportunity for a possible new owner.

 Today, Superior Tube is collectively heading down the Lean path, and there is a shared labor/management vision and direction.
 That commitment, the implementation of continuous improvement processes, and the top- and bottom-line support provided by DVIRC has allowed the company to successfully build the company’s value.

 The company has recorded five consecutive years of profitability, the best five-year stretch in the past 25 years.